The Short Story

 If you're looking for someone who can give as solid advice as he can edit an audio track, I can help.

-I've been deeply involved with podcasting as a business for over a decade.
-I can help level-set your expectations and align your podcast to your existing (or desired) brand.
+I've been deeply involved with new media as a business model for over a decade.
+I can help level-set your expectations and align your content to your existing (or desired) brand.
 And yes, I'll do a free initial call to make sure we're right for each other.

 Strategic Digital Consulting